iu-ai-research/Synthetic_LAIB_Data/3_llm_generation/README.md

 2. Run python generate_server.py and the generation process will be printed out to the console output.
 3. Once the run is complete you should see  "************* Finished #N/#N generations! *************"
 4. You can run the script once more time, the script will check if all N samples were successfully created and if not generate up to the N amount.

+### Changing API interaction
+In the `api_handler.py` additional arguments can be passed specifically for the api provider.
+For example one can set the num_batch to a lower number if local machine struggles or different num_thread to use more or less cpu.
+`num_ctx` and `num_predict` were kept at 8192 for all models since the largest prompt token size (rs_size_150) can be nearly 8K tokens and would otherwise cutt off.
+Smaller models that are not trained on such large context will indeed struggle to properly produce results beyond the context that they are able to produce or trained on.
+However this is accounted for in the results and also shows the different capabilities of the various models when they stop working.

+For more information on the values that can be passed to the ollama api in the `api_handler.py` see the official ollama git repository: https://github.com/ollama/ollama/blob/main/docs/api.md